aguirre-jes/helidon-openapi-client-demo/README.md

 mvn clean package
 ```

-This will generate a client SDK in the `target/generated-sources/openapi` directory, which can be used to interact with `service-a`'s API.
+This will generate a client SDK in the `target/generated-sources/openapi` directory, which can be used to interact with `service-a API.

 ### 5. Testing Integration